-At this first stage, OnCrawl evaluates the data contained in your log files.
+During this stage, OnCrawl evaluates the data contained in your log files.

-Second stage, the Log Manager Tool displays graphs regarding the uploading process and the parsing process.
+In the second section on this page, the Log Manager Tool displays graphs regarding the uploading and parsing processes.

 Finally, the tool shows an explorable data table with information including File Name, Deposit Date, File Size, OK Lines, Erroneous Lines, and Filtered lines.

 You can click on a file name to see examples of data from that file.
 This gives you a better idea of how OnCrawl interprets your log data.